tidyverse/purrr/tests/testthat/_snaps/parallel.md

       map(list(x = 1, y = 2), parallelize(function(x) list(x)), a = "wrong")
     Condition
       Error in `map()`:
       !
-Don't use `...` with parallelized functions.
+Can't use `...` with parallelized functions.

 # all inform about location of problem